Maximal inequalities for square functions and quantitative mean ergodic theorems associated to group metric measure spaces: Abstract

 \section{Abstract}

-In this article, we establish weighted strong and weak type inequalities for non-commutative square functions associated with the differences of ball averages and martingales over group metric measure spaces.
-These results generalise the main outcome of \cite{saha-rayweighted}.
+In this article, we establish weighted strong and weak type inequalities for non-commutative square functions that naturally arise in the analysis of differences between ball averages and martingale sequences within the framework of group metric measure spaces.
+Then we use these maximal inequalities to prove a quantitative mean ergodic theorem.
+Our study extends classical harmonic analysis techniques to the non-commutative setting, revealing intricate interactions between group structures, operator-valued functions, and associated filtration systems.